Argos Black Friday deals - what to expect and 'Crazy Code' offers

 Argos Crazy Code toy deals

 Argos has already launched its Crazy Code toy deals.
 Every Wednesday for ten weeks Argos reveals a new voucher code that customers can apply at the checkout to get a discount on selected toys.
 Each code lasts for a week.
-The first is CHAD25, which gives you 25% off Chad Valley toys.
-The offer runs until 22nd October.
+The online retailer has already had LEGO sets discounted.
+The current code is PLAY20 and gives you 20% off toys.

+The Nerf Fortnite RL Blaster is discounted from £30 to £22.50 already, so with the code you can get it for £18. the Marvels Avengers Nerf gun is also already down from £24 to £19 before you apply the code, and the Iron Man gun down from £24 to £19 before the code is applied.

+There’s also Play-Doh and Power Rangers toys with the Beast Morphers Beast-Z Megazord down from £40 to £20 before you apply the code, and the Power Rangers figurines are £10 or 2 for £15 but you can apply the code too.
+The Play-Doh Toy Story set is also in the sale.

 Argos Black Friday deals 2019